According to Section 28 of the Residential Tenancy Act (RTA), the principle of “quiet enjoyment” ensures that every BC tenant has the right to:

 - there is an emergency and the landlord’s entry is necessary to protect life or property;

-- the landlord has obtained a Residential Tenancy Branch order that gives them permission to enter;
+- the landlord has obtained an order from the RTB granting them permission to enter;

-- the landlord or an agent of the landlord needs to provide housekeeping services in accordance with the tenancy agreement; or
+- the landlord or an agent of the landlord needs to provide housekeeping services in accordance with the tenancy agreement; and

-- the tenant has “abandoned” the rental property, according to Part 5 of the Residential Tenancy Regulation.
+- the tenant has “abandoned” the rental property according to the Residential Tenancy Regulation.

 See section 29 of the Residential Tenancy Act for more information.